A Quick Guide to Framing on a Budget: No Fluff

 Before you groan, listen up it works.
 One of my customers told me about this.

-First, buy some acid-free artist tape (affiliate) from an art supply store or online.
+First, buy some acid-free artist tape from an art supply store or online.

-Then buy a clip-frame (affiliate) twice as large as the print.
+Then buy a clip-frame twice as large as the print.

-• Tape the top corners with vertical strips to act as hinges.
+- Hinge the top corners with vertical strips of acid-free tape

 Flip your print and do the same on the underside.
-You now have two sets of hinging tape (affiliate) on the top edge, two strips on the front and two on the back.
+You now have two sets of hinging tape on the top edge, two strips on the front of your picture, and two on the back.

-• Peel off the top hinges and clip on the glass.
+- Peel off the top front hinges and clip on the glass.

 With a little patience and a keen eye, you will find a never-ending source of good frames in Thrift stores, flea markets, and charity shops.